api3dao/oev-docs/docs/oev/index.md

 ## Get Involved with OEV

 Ready to optimize your dApp's oracle updates and capture more value?
-Or looking to utilize OEV network and start searching?
-Here's how you can get started with
+Or looking to utilize OEV network to searching?
+Here's how you can get started with OEV:
-OEV:

 1. Dive deeper into OEV by reading the
    [OEV Litepaper](https://raw.githubusercontent.com/api3dao/oev-litepaper/main/oev-litepaper.pdf).